edwardmoradian/Mathematical-Statistics/README.md

 # Mathematical-Statistics
-Selection of Programs About Topics in Mathematical Statistics
+Selection of programs about various topics in mathematical statistics.